Environmentally cued hatching

 Since the initial discoveries of predator effects on hatching timing (Sih & Moore 1993, Warkentin 1995) we have learned that embryos of many species change when they hatch in response to environmental conditions.
 Some hatch early to escape from predators, pathogens, or abiotic threats.
 Some delay hatching in response to larval predators, abiotic threats, or lack of larval food.
 Parents also cue and manipulate offspring hatching.

-Development of adaptive embryo behavior – changing senses, abilities, trade-offs and choices
+The development of adaptive embryo behavior – changing senses, abilities, trade-offs and choices

-Parent–embryo co-evolution in glassfrogs: plasticity, parental care, and sexual selection
+Glassfrog embryo plasticity, parental care, and sexual selection